-What is The Global Lives Project?
+What is an Overview of The Global Lives Project?

 The Global Lives Project is a video library of life experience, designed to cultivate empathy across cultures.
 We curate an ever-expanding collection of films that faithfully capture 24 continuous hours in the lives of individuals from around the world.
 We explore the diversity of human experience through the medium of video, and encourage discussion, reflection, and inquiry about the wide variety of cultures, ethnicities, languages, and religions on this planet.
 Our goal is to foster empathy and cross-cultural understanding.

-Our new web presence is possible thanks to generous support from the National Endowment for the Arts and design firm Method.
+Our web presence is possible thanks to generous support from the National Endowment for the Arts and design firm Method.
 Allowing visitors to engage with and become participants in the Global Lives Project, this advanced web interface is vital to transforming Global Lives’ exhibit design into an interactive video installation.
 Please stay tuned as we iron out kinks and continue to launch features in the coming months.

 The Global Lives Project currently operates four programs: